nqoy/Garage-Manager-.NET/README.md

-# Garage_Manager_.NET
+# Garage-Manager-.NET

 ## Summary:
 .NET, OOP development of a garage manager console application.
 Currently supports Cars, Motorcycles (both fuel and electric) and Trucks.
 Each vehicle is wrapping common & unique objects and properties according to its type.
-Actions available to the user :  🚗 🏍️ 🚚
+Actions available to the user:  🚗 🏍️ 🚚
 1. Adding a vehicle.
 2. Changing a vehicle's status.
 3. Checking all of the vehicles license numbers.